rlhatcher/career-sliders/content/post/driving-change/index.md

 #### Step 2 - Understand the current situation

-At this stage, I talk to a lot of people - mostly in a 1:1 setting - to understand how things are today, why they are the way they are, and any historical context relating to the current situation.
+To understand the current situation, I talk to a lot of people - mostly in a 1:1 setting.
+I want to know how things are today, why they are the way they are, and any historical context relating to the current situation.
 I add all information relating to the current situation to my notes.

 #### Step 3 - Plant some early seeds